 Private shareholders: The AGM is the principal forum for dialogue with private shareholders, and we encourage all shareholders to attend this year via video conference and participate.
 Last year, the AGM was well attended with approximately thirty shareholders present at the meeting.
 The Notice of Meeting is sent to shareholders at least 21 days before the meeting.
-This year, due to COVID-19 restrictions the AGM will be held virtually with two members of the board and the committees in attendance at the AGM address and are available to answer questions raised by shareholders over video conference.
+This year, due to COVID-19 restrictions the AGM will be held virtually with two members of the board and the committees in attendance at the AGM address and are available to

+DESCRIPTION OF ACTIVITY FREQUENCY PARTICIPANTS COMMENTS AGM Annually All Directors CEO interviews Monthly CEO CEO conducts regular interviews with Proactive Investors, BRR Media, and Share Talk Investor Presentations Quarterly CEO, CTO Company presents at various investor presentation forums and host virtual investor events and Company updates Investor Shows and Industry Conferences Bi-Annually CEO, CTO, Chairman The Company attends and presents at various investor shows answer questions raised by shareholders over video conference.
 Shareholders vote on each resolution, and voting can also be counted by way of a poll.
 For each resolution we announce the number of votes received for, against and withheld.
 The Company also maintains a dedicated email address which investors can use to contact the Company which is prominently displayed on its website together with the Company's address and phone number.